 Drug Detoxification Process Explained

 Medical professionals often define addiction as a chronic disease in which drugs force a physical dependence.
-In most cases, until a point where a patient is unable to adequately function without their drug of choice.
+In most cases, until a point where a patient cannot adequately function without their drug of choice.

 While the primary goal of the detoxification process is to eliminate the drug, abruptly separating oneself from it can result in life-threatening withdrawal symptoms depending on the substance.

 Additionally, detoxification should solely be viewed as the first step towards recovery.
 While toxins can be expelled from the body with medication, this does not suffice in the overall treatment process.

 Detoxification is the first step that caters to the physical symptoms rather than addressing critical psychological issues.
 Comprehensive treatment will address all these issues eventually.

 The initial stage of the drug detoxification program will be tough – because of this, the presence of a medical professional is necessary.